Skip to main content

 First off, they’re search engine optimization experts.
 They’re probably the most SEO-focused on this list, but they’re not just a keyword generating machine.

 How they do SEO content is different.
 They’ve got a whole team of designers and heavily index on design as a competitive advantage.
-This is true of their own content and website, and they also use this to invoke trust and authority for the content they produce for clients.
+This is true of their own content and website, and they also use this to invoke trust and brand authority for the content they produce for clients.

 For example, when it comes to link building, website design matters a lot.
 More so, you can pick up a ton of manual and passive backlinks by using tactics like infographics, which they do well.